samouille666/in4rows/README.txt

 				On client side a Dynamic Proxy is used to transparently log the game state on client side.
 				see: ROOT/in4rows/src/in4rows/client/graphical/board/LoggableBoardProxy.java
 				One file for each game played (uniquely identified by UUID) is logged under the ROOT/log directory with no prefix.

+		2.6 - Views (Composite)

+			See: ROOT/uml/views-abstract.png (or uml.pdf)
+			See: ROOT/uml/views-concrete.png (or uml.pdf)
+			See: ROOT/uml/views-board.png (or uml.pdf)

+			The abstract views are general class that may be used to display with console or potentially any GUI classes and just aim to give a general framework by mean of Composite pattern to organise much specialise views.
+			The concrete views are tied to a PrintStream object that may be the console or a file (the file possibility is used with Aspect and the Generic Proxy).
+			The Board constitute a more specialized view that needed its proper class for it needed to be updated in some different parts of it while the program running.

+		2.7 - Client

+			See: ROOT/uml/client.png (or uml.pdf)
+			See: ROOT/uml/client-action.png (or uml.pdf)

+			The client is the following part of the MVC that is described on server side.
+The same principle of a single entry point that have the same interface as the server is used.
+The class that implement the controller behaviour hide an instance of Event dispatcher that is used whenever the call is asynchronous.
+			The client action are an imitation of the Swing like GUI pattern that let us disconnect the GUI classes from the class that process the input user.
+			The ConsoleClient is the main application that is started and give birth to a client session that may have potentially multiple instance of independent ComputerHumanMatch of HumanHumanMatch (treated as an IMatch interface) that hide technical details that differentiate the two type of game.

+		2.8 - Factories

+			From a general point of view the Factory pattern has been used whenever possible.
+			The Spring framework is a lightweight dependency injection container that is used for very fundamental classes that instance must be unique and transversally used in all the project.
+			The file ROOT/in4rows/src/in4rows/client/console/ConsoleClient-context.xml explicitly shows the classes automatically loaded.